flotools/flotools/README.md

 - Added version indicator.
 Go to the Keyboard Maestro Engine menu extra to see the version number.
 - Added num pad group. enable with control+/.
 See the Num Pad Group of commands for details.
 - Changed clipped tracks to speak tracks with 0DB, option shift 0

+###Flo Tools 2.01

+- added Flo Tools Update notification.
+When Pro Tools is opened, Flo Tools will automatically check for updates, and present a dialog if an update is necessary.

+###Flo Tools 3.0

+- added Flo Tools Selected Tab group.
+This allows Flo Tools to speak tab names in dialogs such as pro tools preferences or peripherals.
+Press Command+1, Command+2, etc. to trigger this feature.